Kindoli/End-to-End-Data-Pipeline-Kaggle-R-ActivityInfo-Power-BI/README.md

 - bash
 ~/.kaggle/kaggle.json

-- Creates a folder data in R
+- Creates a folder data in R to store the output

 dir.create("./data", showWarnings = FALSE)

-## 2. Download a Dataset from Kaggle
+## 2. Download the Spotify dataset Dataset from Kaggle

 - Spotify-dataset